 - British Colombia Transportation system: discounted fares and a bus pass for all seniors over 65 years old who hold a BC CareCard or BC Services Card

 What is a better feeling than knowing you can get a special discount with your id when shopping?
-In these places, you can get a discount after you have bought everything you want:
+For instance, you can get a discount after you have bought everything you want:

 - Goodwill Amity: daily 10% discount